SSDs are a massive improvement over HDDs. But how do they work? What’s the difference between SSD vs HDD that gives rise to such fast speeds?

 No matter which you choose, keep it running with AVG TuneUp

 Whatever drive you’re using, it’s critical to keep your computer running as cleanly and as fast as possible.
-The last thing you want is for your drive to get bogged down with tons of useless data.
+The last thing you want is for your drive to get bogged down with tons of useless data or 100% disk usage errors.

 AVG TuneUp can take care of all that.
 It will automatically tune your machine and clear out performance-draining apps and programs to ensure your computer stays fast and free of junk.
 Whether you have an HDD or SSD, you’ll continue to get peak performance from your storage device with AVG TuneUp.
 Try our free trial today.